TungstenTransformation/KTScripts/JSON parser in vb.md

-Simple and fast JSON parser that converts a JSON file into a hierarchical dictionary and array object.
+Simple and fast VB6 JSON parser that converts a JSON file into a hierarchical object that is easily read and looped through in vb6.
 ### Jan 2024
 * rewritten JSON parser with a better & simpler [regular expression](https://regex101.com/r/gtAJps/1) that conforms 100% to [json.org](https://json.org).
 * handles embedded arrays and objects.
 Empty arrays/objects will give .count=0.